Of Commerce, Counsel & the Coin

 ARPANET

-The first node goes live at UCLA on 29 October.
-The internet, in its earliest incarnation, is a Defense Department communications-resilience project.
+The first node goes live at UCLA on 29 October, which makes the internet, in its earliest incarnation, a Defense Department communications-resilience project.

 1998